apache/drill/_docs/develop-custom-functions/020-developing-a-simple-function.md

 		  out.value = in1.value + in2.value;
 		}

   5. Use the maven-source-plugin to compile the sources and classes JAR files.
-Verify that an empty `drill-module.conf` is included in the resources folder of the JARs.
+Verify that an empty `drill-module.conf` is included in the resources folder.
 Drill searches this module during classpath scanning.
 If the file is not included in the resources folder, you can add it to the JAR file or add it to `etc/drill/conf`.